Dried corn on the cob without salt, butter, or other additives is a healthy dietary addition.

 Is Corn on the Cob Healthy for Parrots?

-There are several reasons corn on the cob is a good food for parrots, beyond familiarity from the wild and satisfying instincts.
-The vitamins and minerals in corn include the following:
+Corn on the cob is healthy for parrots for several reasons beyond familiarity and satisfying instincts.
+The nutrients in corn include the following:

 |Iron:||It helps keep the hormones balanced in a parrot’s body, which is particularly important in females of breeding age.|